 The neuronal ceroid-lipofuscinoses (NCLs) are a class of inherited neurological disorders that have been diagnosed in American Bulldogs and some other breeds.
 NCL is almost always inherited as an autosomal recessive trait.
 A DNA test is commercially available to identify whether a dog carries the genetic mutation that can be passed on to its progeny.
-This test is included in many commercially available DNA breed identification tests, as well, including the Wisdom Panel.
+This test is included in many commercially available DNA breed identification tests, as well, including the Embark.
+Wisdom does not currently test for the AB variant, NCL10.

 Age of onset of clinical signs: 0.9 to 3 years